What we do

 QUICK LINKS

-OPEN ONLINE FOR BUSINESS: Access online development-related services, including paying fees, submitting a digital permit application, scheduling an inspection, and reporting a food truck.
+Pay fees, submit a digital permit application, schedule an inspection, report a food truck.
 See other Related Services below for additional development services available to you.
+Click here for Online Development-Related Services.

-BOARDS AND COMMISSIONS: Planning & Urban Design is responsible for managing nine boards and commissions.
-The Boards and Commissions information can be found at the tab at the top of the page.
-Updated information regarding the operations of all boards and commissions can be found on the City Clerk’s page.
+Planning & Urban Design is responsible for managing nine boards and commissions.
+Navigate to the tab at the top of the page, or click here for more information on Boards and Commissions.
+Updated information regarding the operations of all boards and commissions can be found by clicking here to visit the City Clerk’s page.

 Related Services